 Our intellectual property portfolio has many different families of software applications, hardware applications and components.
 Several artificial intelligence and machine learning patents that were filed include future nano-technology and hardware applications.

 Our future development plans include incorporating drones, robots, and conveyor systems for autonomous and simplified manual sample collection.
 New sensors and technologies can be added to the A.I. detection system for expanded detection techniques.
 Future development of enhanced power and energy source management and implementation can also help us expand our capabilities.

 Micro-Organism Identifying Applications from the past

-The time needed in the past for microbe identification was between 24 to 48 hours where the initial sample taken for examination needed to be obtained without disruption (tainting) and then transported to a lab.
-That time between the moment the sample was taken and the final result depending on sophistication of equipment used and man-powered involved could be as long as a week.
+Current processes, techniques and technologies for microbe and contaminant identification takes between 24 to 48 hours, where the initial sample taken for examination needed to be obtained without disruption (tainting) and then transported to a lab.
+That time between the moment the sample was taken and the final result, depending on sophistication of equipment used and man-powered involved, could be as long as a week.

 Most of the time involved was due to the time the microbe needed to incubate (or grow) in a petri dish.
-That has all changed with the invention of AIMMOIA.
+Our system cuts that time drastically.

-One of our applications for obtaining samples before identification is by using static electricity to attract microbes and matter to plates and slides.
-Other times we will use magnetics, sticky proteins or just air flow.
+One of our future applications we plan for development for obtaining samples is by using static electricity to attract microbes and matter to plates and slides.
+We can also use magnetics, sticky substances or just air flow for sample collection.